CodiumTeam/docker-training/exercise-7/README.md

 Restart the stack running `docker-compose up -d`.
 You can now see the tests running `docker-compose logs test`.
 Remember from earlier modules you can pass an option to the logs command to keep it open and *follow* the logs.

 The tests may be failing right now because of the change you made earlier to the `src/app.component.ts` file.
 Undo the change to see the tests pass.

+> If your files are in a non-Linux partition (i.e. Windows or Mac) you will need to add an extra option to the start command: `[ '--browsers=ChromeHeadlessNoSandbox', '--poll', '2000']`, so it uses polling for file changes.

 Alternatively you can also see the tests in the browser by opening `http://localhost:9876`.